Kipparis/tutorials/git.md

 + `--author` option allows you to filter on a specific author
 + `--committer` option allows you to filter on a specific commiter
-+ `--grap` olption lets you search for keywords in the commit messages
++ `--grep` option lets you search for keywords in the commit messages
     You can specify more than one instance of both the `--author` and `--grep` search criteria, which will display commits that match _any_ of the patterns however, adding the `--all-match` option output those commits